vinceimbat/vinceimbat/content/life management system.md

 - [[a life management system should free your mind]]
 - [[build a life management system that helps you take intentional action]]

 One cannot immediately create [[an optimized life management system]].
 A more realistic starting point is a [[minimum viable life management system]] that can be iterated and optimized through time.
 Ideally, a life management system should be an accurate system of managing actions grounded on sound philosophy.
 And because of this, it is more than just a consolidation of life hacks and productivity tips.
-It should be a reflection of one’s worldview and life philosophy (see [[Theory vs philosophy of living vs life management system]]).
+It should be a reflection of one’s worldview and life philosophy (see [[theory vs philosophy of living vs life management system]]).

 A system has to be put in place whether or not there are inputs so that when inputs do come, one is ready.
 This principle involves performing regular [[review]] even if there are only a few things to review.